co-cddo/open-standards/README.md

 - make or comment a response (offer a solution)

 ### 3. Proposal stage
 The [challenge owner](https://www.gov.uk/guidance/who-selects-open-standards#challenge-owner) will evaluate responses and draw on them to create proposals for solving each challenge.
-You can comment on these proposals, which will help the challenge owner and standards panel to assess them and identify one that they will submit to the Open Standards Panel for review.
+You can comment on these proposals, which will help the challenge owner and open standards community to assess them and identify one that they will submit to the Open Standards Board for approval.

 ### How you can get involved:
 Become a [challenge owner](https://www.gov.uk/guidance/who-selects-open-standards#challenge-owner).